zikrurR/pbt/README.md

 `<root>/.env`

 or set them on the OS level whichever is more convenient.
+If OS level is chosen please see `<root>/.env` for how variables are setup.

 #### Run:
 run: `npm install` from `<root>`